obzidi4n/bungee-server/README.md

-# Bungeecord / Spigot Server Wrapper
+# Bungeecord / Spigot Server Wrapper for Minecraft
 A simple server wrapper setup for linux using Tmux, plus some helpful scripts that will save you tons of time on routine admin tasks:

 - Automatically fetch the latest plugin builds from Spigot, Jenkins, Bukkit, etc. and replace them across the network.